The biggest fear for many home sellers is having their house sit on the market.

 Many sellers wait.

-Either because they don’t want to go through the hassle of finding an agent, or because they’re not aware that the right agent can be a tremendous benefit earlier in the process.
+Either because they don’t want to go through the hassle of finding an agent, or because they’re not aware that the right realtor can be a tremendous benefit earlier in the process.

 They end up adding a bunch of stress that could have been prevented.

-The right real estate agent will save you a boatload of time, headaches, and money.
+The right realtor will save you a boatload of time, headaches, and money.

 That’s because it’s more important than “top.”

-Of course, you want to hire a top real estate agent.
+Of course, you want to hire a top realtor.
 But don’t just hire them because they do a lot of business or have many years of experience.

 You want to make sure you hire someone who is going to have your back.